Health hazard definition

 Health hazard means any condition, device or practice in a water system or its operation resulting from a real or potential danger to the health and well-being of consumers.
 The word "severe" as used to qualify "health hazard" means a hazard to the health of the user that could be expected to result in death or significant reduction in the quality of life.

-Health hazard means any condition, device, or practice in a water system or its operation that creates, or may create, a danger to the health and well being of the general public and the Department’s employees.
-The word “severe” as used to qualify a “health hazard” means a hazard to the health of the consumer that could reasonably be expected to result in significant harm or death.
+Health hazard means any condition, device, or practice in a water system or its operation that creates, or may create, a danger to the health and well-being of users.
+The word “severe” as used to qualify “health hazard” means a hazard to the health of the user that could reasonably be expected to result in significant morbidity or death.

 Health hazard means a chemical for which there is statistically significant evidence based on at least one study conducted in accordance with established scientific principles that acute or chronic health effects may occur in exposed employees.
 The term "health hazard" includes chemicals which are carcinogens, toxic or highly toxic agents, reproductive toxins, irritants, corrosives, sensitizers, hepatotoxins, nephrotoxins, neurotoxins, agents which act on the hematopoietic system, and agents which damage the lungs, skin, eyes, or mucous membranes.
 Appendix A provides further definitions and explanations of the scope of health hazards covered by this section, and Appendix B describes the criteria to be used to determine whether or not a chemical is to be considered hazardous for purposes of this standard.